trifectatechfoundation/sudo-rs/README.md

 sudo apt-get install libpam0g-dev
 ```

-On CentOS or Red Hat-based systems, you can use the following command:
+On Fedora, CentOS and other Red Hat-based systems, you can use the following command:
 ```
 sudo yum install pam-devel
 ```